neicnordic/puhuri-web/docs/resource-allocators.md

 Creating and managing resource allocations in Puhuri Core follows ordering logic.

 All operations on resources, which lead to changes in allocations - e.g. creation, modification of allocated limits or termination - are wrapped in an order.
-It is possible to have multiple actions of the same type in one order.
-Such actions are called Order items.

 ### Listing offerings